$a_0(980)$ production, triangle singularity, and non-$\phi$ background in the $J/\psi \to \phi \eta \pi^0$ reaction: formalism

 \subsection{Tree level with other $K^*$ intermediate states}

-In the BESIII paper it is mentioned that ``the components of the non $\phi$ background are very complicated due to $K^{*(l)}$ contributions'', but no further details are provided.
+In the BESIII paper, it is mentioned that ``the components of the non-$\phi$ background are very complicated due to $K^{*(l)}$ contributions'', but no further details are provided.
 Here we have stripped out explicitly one of such contributions in Fig.~\ref{Fig:Fig3}, with the intermediate $K^*$ states being the $K^*(890)$.
-In the PDG \cite{ParticleDataGroup:2024cfk}, we find the next two $K^*(1^-)$ resonances, $K^*(1410)$ and $K^*(1680)$.
+From the Particle Data Group \cite{ParticleDataGroup:2024cfk}, we find the next two $K^*(1^-)$ resonances, $K^*(1410)$ and $K^*(1680)$.
 We shall see that the peak around $2100 \mev$ in the $\phi\pi^0$ mass distribution of Ref.~\cite{BESIII:2023zwx} is naturally produced with the $K^{*}(1410)$ intermediate state replacing the $K^{*}(892)$ in Fig.~\ref{Fig:Fig3}.
 The contribution of the $K^{*}(1410)$ is easily done by substituting

 in Eqs.~\eqref{eq:tta} and \eqref{eq:ttb}, where